FACE: Feasible and Actionable Counterfactual Explanations: Experiments

 \section{Experiments}

 To empirically demonstrate the utility of \textbf{FACE} we present results of its execution on two distinct data sets.
 First, we show the behaviour of our algorithm on a toy data set and compare the three graph construction approaches introduced in Section~\ref{methods}.
-Following our discussion and critique of existing approaches for Counterfactual Examples generation, e.g., their suboptimality, we refer the reader to \cite{wachter2017counterfactual} and present one of their counterfactual examples to illustrate its inferiority with respect to considering just a norm as the cost.
 Secondly, we apply our algorithm to the MNIST data set \cite{lecun2010mnist} and show how it can be used to derive meaningful digit transformations based on the calculated path.